How strong is your export pitch

-Step 4 Competitive advantages / unique selling points
+Your competitive advantages & unique selling points

 A common mistake is considering only positive responses as success.
 The very first goal in export development is the feedback of prospects especially if the decide that they won’t cooperate with you.
-Talking to them they can provide within seconds important inside information and valuable input regarding your value propositions.
-The feedback should be documented in a structured way and used within your company for evaluating and improving your proposition.
+Talking to them they can provide within seconds important inside information and valuable input regarding your value proposition.
+Their feedback should be documented in a structured way and used within your company for evaluating and improving your proposition.